vanboxen/vanboxen.github.io/posts/Welcome file.md

 The installation process is super simple, you just need to install the packet on each device and then you can access with any account that you have.

+After that, you will have a dashboard with all of them (you can configure  ssh key so you don't need to

 # HowTO install Cockpit

 StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**